mathesar-foundation/mathesar-wiki/design/specs/list-data-type.md

 While editing List data items, if Mathesar detected that users were entering a potentially non-conforming item type (e.g., entering a number into a List of Text items), a warning modal would show up to inform users.

-If Mathesar couldn't conform the new item to the existing List item data type, a serious warning would show up before converting all List data item in the column to Text.
+If Mathesar couldn't conform the new item to the existing List item data type, a serious warning would show up.

 ---
 Wireframes